edgedb/edgedb-rust/README.md

 run as two separate invocations:
 ```
 cargo test --workspace --exclude edgeql-pytest
-cargo build
+cargo build -p edgeql-python
 cargo test -p edgeql-pytest
 ```
-The `cargo build` is required to build the library used by `edgeql-test`.
+The `cargo build` is required to build the library used by `edgeql-pytest`.

 License
 =======